 The Bachelor of Science in Nursing with Honours (Top-up) programme is taught by staff from the Florence Nightingale Faculty of Nursing, Midwifery & Palliative Care and other Faculties at King’s College London.
 The teaching will be delivered in a combination of classroom lectures and the King’s e-learning online platform, KEATS.

 The programme will equip you with the advanced, specialist knowledge to provide the best possible care, to pioneer innovation and deliver improved outcomes for patients and their families.

 Graduating students will hold a degree from the No.1 Nursing Faculty in the UK and No. 2 in the world (QS World University Rankings by Subject 2020).

 The programme uses a blended approach to teaching and learning so that employment and other demands can be better accommodated.
 We use a comprehensive range of face to face and online teaching and learning methods, each tailored to the current area of study.

 Student-centred learning is pivotal to our philosophy, and our teaching and support methods encourage self-development and awareness through reflection on experience.
 We utilise practitioners, researchers and lecturers to deliver high-quality research-based teaching.

-The programme will consist of six 15-credit modules and one 30-credit project, designed to be completed by a student studying part-time over two years.
-Face to face classes in Singapore will be delivered in one intensive block per module.
+The programme will consist of six 15-credit modules and one 30-credit dissertation, designed to be completed by a student studying part-time over two years.
+Face-to-face classes in Singapore will be delivered in one intensive block per module.
 Each block normally consists of two weekday evenings, Saturday and Sunday.

 |Module name||Credit value||Pre-requisite|